shenburak/number_prediction_game/README.md

 ### <a name="run-with-docker"></a> With docker

-Start (it will take about 1 minute for everything to start)
+Start (it will take about 30 seconds for everything to start)
 ```
 make start_with_docker
 ```